Qihao-He/Parallel-programming/README.md

 Setting up the vimrc (vim configuration)for the easier use of vim.

 Trying to figure out how to split window in vim for efficiency.

+11:00PM
+Atom git-plus package using git for version control.

 ________________________________________________________________________________
 ________________________________________________________________________________
 ________________________________________________________________________________